rdelgatte/haskale/README.md

 ### Step 3 - Find the beer

-> "- Moi mon truc, c'est de rajouter une petite goutte de bière quand j'ai battu les oeufs...  - L'adresse, bordel !"
+> \- Moi mon truc, c'est de rajouter une petite goutte de bière quand j'ai battu les oeufs...
+> \- L'adresse, bordel !
 [Le Dîner De Cons]

 Let's get your favourite beer by its `id` now: `GET /beers/{searched_id}`

-- Create the endpoint as a specific type like: `type FindBeerById = ...` You will have to "Capture" the provided id in the path parameters.
+- Create the endpoint as a specific type like: `type FindBeerById = ...` You will have to `Capture` the provided id in the path parameters.
 You can find documentation and example [here](https://hackage.haskell.org/package/servant-0.7.1/docs/Servant-API-Capture.html).

-This endpoint may return a beer if it exists in the list but it can also return `Nothing`.
-What should be the output type of this endpoint?
+This endpoint may return a beer if it exists in the list.
+What should happen if there is no beer for the provided id?

-- Create the associated handler function which will take the `searchedId` in parameter.
+- Create the associated handler function which will take the `searchedId` in parameter

 - Add the endpoint to `ApplicationApi` and get the code compiling

-**Expected result:**
-- If the beer exist, it should return it
+**Expected result:**  If the beer exists, it should return it.
-- Else, it should return `Nothing` which is encoded to `null` in Json

 ### Step 4 - JSON to Model (Aeson - decode)

 > "L'homme ne meurt pas en vain, il meurt en bière."
 [Sandrine Fillassier]

-In order to be able to create new beers using a Json body, we need to define the way the beers will be decoded from JSON.
+In order to be able to create new beers, we need to define the way the beers will be decoded from JSON.

 - First, you need to uncomment the remaining tests in [test/Model/BeerSpec.hs](test/Model/BeerSpec.hs)

 - Run the tests: `stack test --file-watch`

-- Then you can update [src/Model/Beer.hs](src/Model/Beer.hs) to fix the tests
+- Then you can update [src/Model/Beer.hs](src/Model/Beer.hs) to pass the tests

 **Expected result:** the tests should pass.